Nicole Scherzinger Covers Up In Just A Towel, Flashes A Whole Lot Of Skin While Blowing A Kiss

 "How do you have such perfect skin?" a third fan asked.

-The comments section also piled up with emoji, which included the heart-eyed smiley face, lipstick, and flame symbol.
+The comments section also piled up with emoji, which included the heart-eye, lipstick, and flame symbol.

-Tantalizing pics have been all the rage for Nicole, who recently shared a photo of herself in a silk robe to Instagram.
+Tantalizing pics have been all the rage for Nicole, who recently shared a photo of herself in a silk robe on Instagram.
 The January 30 post saw the star pushing her hair back as she sat up with her robe slightly parted.
 The share accumulated over 59,000 likes.